getpelican/pelican/docs/index.rst

 Pelican is a static site generator, written in Python_.
 Highlights include:

-* Write your content directly with your editor of choice in reStructuredText_, Markdown_, or AsciiDoc_ formats
+* Write your content directly with your editor of choice in reStructuredText_ or Markdown_ formats
 * Includes a simple CLI tool to (re)generate your site
 * Easy to interface with distributed version control systems and web hooks
 * Completely static output is easy to host anywhere